Welcome to your DMA Member information page related to entry to the DMA.

 Will Museum hours differ?

 - Yes.
 The DMA will be operating with reduced hours initially to accommodate necessary sanitation protocols.
-The Museum will be open to the public from Friday through Sunday from 11am to 5pm and will be closed Monday through Thursday.
-Members will be given priority access for ticketing.
-Special first responders and at-risk hours will be announced shortly.
+Starting October 1, the Museum will be open to the public on Thursdays and Friday from 2pm to 8pm and Saturday through Sunday from 11am to 5pm.
+The Museum will be closed Monday through Wednesday.

 Do you have contactless payment?